AbeTavarez/JavaScript-Course/README.md

 ## What's JavaScript?

-- JavaScript or JS for short is a high level programming language.
+- JavaScript or JS for short, is a high level programming language.
-- JS is used to add functionality to websites, create web applications, create server-side applications, create mobile and desktop applications, and more!
+- JS is used to add functionality to websites or web applications, create server-side applications, mobile and desktop applications, and more!

 ## How do we get JavaScript?

-- JavaScript is native to web browsers, meaning all browsers already JavaScript in them.
+- JavaScript is native to web browsers, meaning all browsers already have JavaScript in them.
-- We also would like to run JavaScript outside the browser, therefore we'll install NodeJS.
+- We also would like to run JavaScript outside the browser right?, therefore we'll install NodeJS.
 - NodeJS is a JavaScript runtime environment.
 This environment (NodeJS), allows you to run JavaScript on multiple platforms like Windows, Linux, Mac, Unix, and more...

 ## Setup